dcordero/Tealium-ios-library/README.md

 If you have access to the Tealium Community site, detailed instructions on how to setup Charles Proxy on an iDevice can be found at: https://community.tealiumiq.com/posts/624994

+To verify dispatches are mapped correctly, received and processed by your target analytic vendors, you will need to review dispatches sent through your vendor's provided dashboard.

-Alternatively, you can use an analytic service with real-time reporting to confirm delivery of dispatches.
-This verification method requires both an active analytics account (i.e. [Google Analytics](http://www.google.com/analytics/)) and an active [Tealium IQ](http://tealium.com) account to enable mapping.
-If you have both of these, consult the Tealium community post at: https://community.tealiumiq.com/posts/568700
+If you have not yet chosen a vendor to use, we recommend testing with an analytic service with real-time reporting, such as [Google Analytics](http://www.google.com/analytics/)), for detailed instructions, consult the Tealium community post at: https://community.tealiumiq.com/posts/568700

 ### What Next###